Michael-Williams49/movie-recs/docs/Proposal.md

 Using the completed rating matrix, $\hat{R}$, we learn a multivariate normal distribution over movie ratings by estimating the mean vector $\vec{\mu}$ and covariance matrix $\Sigma$ using maximum likelihood estimation.

 To evaluate the system, we use a held-out test set.
-We compare the user-specified range with the actual user ratings for top recommendations, and calculate the proportion of actual ratings that fall within the range to assess recommendation accuracy.
+We compare the user-specified range with the actual user ratings for top recommendations, and calculate the proportion of actual ratings that fall within the range to assess recommendation precision.